Deer Carcass Locating Fees

 520 ILCS 5/1.25) (from Ch.
 61, par.
 1.25) Sec.
 1.25.
 Every hunting or trapping device, vehicle or conveyance, when used or operated illegally, or attempted to be used or operated illegally by any person in taking, transporting, holding, or conveying any wild bird or wild mammal, contrary to the provisions of this Act, including administrative rules, is a public nuisance and subject to seizure and confiscation by any authorized employee of the Department. {Don't take my drone since it is not a vehicle or conveyance, it is not being used to hunt, and it is not being used in the taking of deer.}

 Sign this petition to help inform Illinois lawmakers that this makes no sense at all!
 I also do searches in Wisconsin, Indiana, and Missouri, and they have different laws.
 The client is responsible to know the hunting rules regarding drones as I am not a hunter and I am not a part of the hunt.
 No hunting can take place while I am on site.
+Pilots, here is a recovery guide to help you to navigate the laws and here is the court case.

 FAQs: